 A lot of people – especially men – come up to me asking about tantric sex.
 Usually they say something like, “How do you do that?” or “You mean you really don’t have orgasms?”
 My answer to them is that learning tantra is like getting to Carnegie Hall (just hop in a cab!), and that the goal is not to stop having orgasms but to let them build into endless, earth-shattering ones.
 Got your attention?

 A friend of mine recently said to me, “There isn’t a woman alive that wouldn’t want a tantric lover.”
-Maybe she’s right, I don’t know – I don’t claim to be an expert and am certainly not a “rock star” (but it has a nice ring to it).
+Maybe she’s right, I don’t know and I don’t claim to be an expert.
 What I do know is that there’s a whole lot more to it than having endless, spiritual sex.
 Tantra is a full-time gig!

 Western culture is filled with misinformation about tantra.
 I recently guest lectured to an undergraduate class on “Spirituality & Sexuality” and just mentioning the word “tantra” invoked all sorts of myths among the students.
 Most of them knew about the sex part, yet none of them had any knowledge of how to “do” it.
 They may have flipped through the Kama Sutra once or twice and checked out any number of questionable websites, but in general they were unaware of the larger discipline within yogic lineage.